 San Jose Public Library

 Two branches are offering low-key visits with Santa this year.
-At the Children’s Room at the Dr. Martin Luther King Jr. library, enjoy a holiday story time at 11 a.m., followed by a visit with Santa.
+At the Children’s Room at the Dr. Martin Luther King, Jr. Library, enjoy a holiday story time at 11 a.m., followed by a visit with Santa.
 Bring your camera for the perfect photo op.
-And at the Edenvale Branch library, Santa will be bringing along a balloon artist.
-There will also be plenty of crafts, activities, and refreshments.
+And at the Tully Community Branch Library, Santa will celebrate with crafts, activities and refreshments.
 Not only are these events free, kids will also receive a free book to take home so they’ll leave feeling extra ho-ho-happy!

 1102 E. Santa Clara St.